say8425/aws-secrets-manager-actions/README.md

 ### AWS IAM

 You need [AWS IAM](https://aws.amazon.com/iam) user that has proper policy to access AWS Secrets Manager.
-And this IAM user keys at `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and region `AWS_DEFAULT_REGION`.
+Add this IAM user keys at `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and region `AWS_DEFAULT_REGION`.
 But we greatly recommend to store the keys at [GitHub Secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) and use it.

 #### Policy